lobneroO/PersonalRunningOrderTool/README.md

 - _Special characters don't work_

   This will be fixed in the next version.
 You can simply use a utf-8 encoding when reading in the .csv line up file.

+- _A clashing between two bands is not recognized_

+  This can happen, if one band is playing late on one day and the other band starts during that time, but ends on the next day (i.e. after midnight).
+  This will be fixed in the next version.

+- _The pdf file is saved without an extension_

+  You can manually add it, when saving.
+This will be fixed in the next version.